Moosieus/kevo_ex/README.md

 - Implement websocket callback
 - Document possible API and websocket responses
 - Add function and module docs
-- Figure out where to add the log translator
 - Use structured logging + format callbacks
+  - Provide a format callback in the metadata (straightforward enough...)
+  - Where do I add the 'middleware' to call said callback?
+(Maybe `Logger.Translator`)
 - Refactor `Kevo.Client.Api` to process messages concurrently

 ## Installation